naveennvrgup/coral-blockchain-intern/README.md

 # Coral_Blockchain | Internship Assessment

 ## Implemented with both GoLang and Node.js.
 Frontend runs on react.js.
+*Screenshots and Instructions to running the project are at the end of the docs*

 ## GoLang:
 - **Go Gorilla mux** - web router package